 Bushman (noun) – Member of a population group indigenous to southern Africa, with a far deeper history than any other settlers in the region.
 Bushmen are also known as San.
 There is some debate on the political correctness of the use of “San” versus “Bushman”.

-bushveld (noun) – South Africa’s distinctive tropical savannah ecoregion, a terrain of thick scrubby trees and bush in dense thickets, with grassy groundcover between.
+bushveld (noun) – South Africa’s tropical savannah ecoregion, a terrain of thick scrubby trees and bush in dense thickets, with grassy ground cover between.
 From the Afrikaans bos (bush) and veld (field).

 C: café to cousin

-café, caffee (noun) – A small suburban convenience store stocking basic groceries.
+café, caffee (noun) – A small local neighbourhood store stocking basic groceries.